asfu222/BA-AD-rs/README.md

 ```

 ## Usage

+> [!IMPORTANT]
-Before you go downloading the game assets please read [Nexon's Terms and Service](https://m.nexon.com/terms/304) first.
+> Before you go downloading the game assets please read [Nexon's Terms and Service](https://m.nexon.com/terms/304) first.
 You are not allowed to sell the game files, models or use them for commercial purposes.

 ```
 > baad --help